-The IFR is being issued pursuant to legal determinations by DOT and DOJ that the raceand sex-based presumptions previously embedded in these programs are unconstitutional.
-In addition to legal compliance, this action corrects a regulatory failure-namely, reliance on presumptions that no longer withstand judicial scrutiny-by shifting to individualized determinations.
+The IFR is being issued pursuant to legal determinations by DOT and DOJ that the race- and sex-based presumptions previously embedded in these programs are unconstitutional.
+In addition to legal compliance, this action corrects a regulatory failure-namely, principle[] appl[ies] to the President and subordinate executive agencies."); Office of Legal Counsel Opinion, Presidential Authority to Decline to Execute Unconstitutional Statutes, 18 U.S. Op.
+Off.
+Legal Counsel 199 (1994).

+reliance on presumptions that no longer withstand judicial scrutiny-by shifting to individualized determinations.
 The IFR aligns the programs with constitutional mandates.